wavefrontHQ/docs/pages/doc/query_language_statistical_functions_anomalies.md

 Use `avg` or `mavg` to get the mean (average), that is, the number found in the middle of a set of values.
 The mean is affected and fluctuates easily even with single outlier.
 The `mmedian` function is more robust in dealing with outliers than `avg`/ `mavg` because outliers tend to move the mean towards the outlier value.

-Cosider the following queries that examine how `mavg` and `mmedian` behave in case of sudden spikes in the HTTP requests hitting a particular host:
+Consider the following queries that examine how `mavg` and `mmedian` behave in case of sudden spikes in the HTTP requests hitting a particular host:

 data:|`ts(test.http.requests, host=web493.corp.example.com)`
 mean:|`mavg(10m,${data})`